 Betty Jo Bradley was known as the tomboy of the siblings.
 However, fans were able to watch her character evolve.
 Betty Jo changed from a girl preoccupied with sports to a young woman who married the love of her life, Steve.
-And a year after the TV wedding, Linda and her tv-husband played by Mike Minor made things official, as the two authentically married for 5 years as well.
+And a year after the TV wedding, Linda and her TV-husband played by Mike Minor made things official, were genuinely married from 1968 until their divorce in 1973.

 Linda Henning stepped onto the scene with an episode of Mister Ed in 1962.
 However, Henning later became known for her Betty Jo when she first appeared on The Beverly Hillbillies in ‘62 before joining Petticoat Junction in ’63.
 Of course, she was the main crossover contender being the daughter of both series creators.

 The rest of Henning’s career mainly consisted of minor appearances on some huge shows.
-For example, 2 episodes each of Mork and Mindy in ‘79 and Happy Days in ‘77 and ‘84.
-One of her final acting performances featured Henning in 5 episodes of Sliders until 2000.
+For example, two episodes each of Mork and Mindy in ‘79 and Happy Days in ‘77 and ‘84.
+One of her final acting performances featured Henning in five episodes of Sliders, the last of which aired in 2000.

 2. Edgar Buchanan (Joe Carson)

 Uncle Joe Carson was old, lazy, and just wanted to sit in his rocking chair.
 He did, however, enjoy a good scheme— always looking to get rich quickly.